lordhaywire/2D-4X/README.md

 This needs to be setup correctly in the inspector so the average daily amount generated is generated.

 MaxWorkers * Global Amount of Daily Work with bonus / work cost = average daily amount generated.

+### Input Good to County Improvement

+Each input good is per worker per day.

+1. Drag over the Good resource.

+2. Set the int that is the cost.

+3. Click Add Key/Value Pair

 ### How to Export from Godot